-Also a part of the Athletic Department, the intramural program provides exercise, recreation, and the practice of good sportsmanship in an atmosphere of healthy, spirited competition.
-This program sponsors both men's and women's intramural sports programs throughout the fall and spring semesters at Westminster.
-This program also offers the annual Jingle Bell Bash held during finals weekend of the fall semester.
+The intramural program provides exercise, recreation, and the practice of good sportsmanship in an atmosphere of healthy, spirited competition.
+This program offers both men's and women's intramural sports tournaments and games throughout the fall and spring semesters at Westminster.